GyulyVGC/sniffnet/README.md

 ### Report addresses list

-The second section of the textual report is dedicated to the packets stream analysis for each [address:port] pair.
+The second section of the verbose textual report is dedicated to the packets stream analysis for each [address:port] pair.

 This analysis results in a list in which each element represents an [address:port] pair with the relative statistics.